 Actively Employed and Your Beneficiaries

 While you are actively employed, you may name both principal and contingent beneﬁciaries for your retirement account by completing and ﬁling a Form 2035, Beneﬁciary Designation with KRS.
 The principal beneﬁciary will receive beneﬁts in the event of your death prior to retirement.
-The contingent beneﬁciary will receive beneﬁts in the event of your death only if all of your named principal beneﬁciaries are also deceased.
+The contingent beneﬁciary will receive beneﬁts in the event of your death only if all of your named principal beneﬁciaries are either deceased or voided.
 A beneﬁciary may be one individual, multiple individuals, your estate, or a trust.
 You can update or change your beneficiaries at any time prior to your retirement.
 If there is not a valid Form 2035 in your file, your estate is your default beneficiary.
 When you file for retirement, you may name only one person, your estate, or a trust as a single beneficiary.

 What can my Beneficiary Receive?